-Being a center of the Liberation War of Bangladesh, Dhaka hosts some national monuments like Shaheed Minar, National Memorial, Liberation War Museum are worth visiting in the New Dhaka area.
-Especially, American architect Louis Kahn’s National Parliament Building typifies this fast-growing modern metropolis is a beautiful architectural work in the subcontinent for an assembly.
+Being a center of the Liberation War of Bangladesh, Dhaka hosts some national monuments like Shaheed Minar, National Memorial, and Liberation War Museum are worth visiting in the New Dhaka area.
+Especially, American architect Louis Kahn’s National Parliament Building typifies this fast-growing modern metropolis as a beautiful architectural work in the subcontinent for an assembly.

 Colorful people and culture at the same time with historical heritages, it’s Dhaka.
-You cannot escape for the noisy street or the different types of human personalities when you visit Dhaka.
+You cannot escape from the noisy street or the different types of human personalities when you visit Dhaka.
 Bangladesh is a place of happy people.
 People are too friendly and hospitable to welcome you.
-The street, bazaars, train station, river ports, and the floating people create a vibrant environment that allows you to find interesting stories.
-Sadarghat River Port, the largest port of Bangladesh casts more than 1 million floating people a day from the different districts.
+The street, bazaars, train stations, river ports, and floating people create a vibrant environment that allows you to find interesting stories.
+Sadarghat River Port, the largest port in Bangladesh casts more than 1 million floating people a day from the different districts.
 The queue of the anchored ships and the arrival scenery make Sadarghat engaged.
 Notably, thousands of small passenger boats on the water besides large ships, create resonant decor when the sun sets down.
 Shakari Bazar Hindu Street near Sadarghat is another place of conviction.
 The Holi Festival (Color spreading) of Hindu people is held every year.
 The largest vegetable and fish market in Dhaka, Kawaran Bazar is an iconic place for photographers.
-The Railway line beside the Bazar and the people’s daily job will help you to experience another world.
+The Railway line beside the Bazar and the people’s daily jobs will help you to experience another world.

 Dhaka is the place you can mark to have a different experience in your life.
 The difference between history and culture and the people.

-On this full-day tour, we cover all the historical places, the largest bazaar, narrow streets, and the ports to make your day perfect.
+On this full-day tour, we cover all the historical places, the largest bazaar, narrow streets, and ports to make your day perfect.
 Although it’s having the craziest traffic system, you will love it.